Malaysia Airlines, Business Class Flight Kuala Lumpur to Bali, October 2017

 DiningThe food service was good, the menu expansive for such a small plane and short flight.
-Malaysia Airlines doesn't serve alcohol on any flight under 2 hours, but this one breaks that limit by a few minutes.
+Malaysia Airlines doesn't serve alcohol on any flight under 2 hours (and I heard now under 3 hours), but this one breaks that limit by a few minutes.
 Alcohol offerings are listed in a special insert they hand out to non-muslims with the menu.
 This is why it's mainly only water pre-flight.

 ArrivalWe prepared for landing only 10 minutes before touchdown.
 Into Denpensar in Bali, and off the plane to a bus for a quick trip down the terminal to customs.
 Having just left Malaysia, the tropical humidity and heat was not a surprise or shock, but actually welcome.

 SummaryFairly regular business class (comparable to American domestic first class) seats, in a typical 16 seat cabin.
 The true gem is the lounge and the in-flight service that feels like a 4 star experience (which I guess it really is).
 I have never flown coach on Malaysia Airlines and I don't think I will.
 Upgrading is very much worth it to me.